juliapartheymueller/map_europe/readme.md

-# Map Data for European Countries
+# Create Map of Data for European Countries

 ## Description
 The R script provides the basic setup to create a map visualizing summary statistics for European countries.
 The script allows to adjust the colour scheme, the number of intervals, and the mehtod used to calculate the breaks.